Mary542/Mary911/README.md

 # Mary911
-Hear to teach you all about this app, spamming appand more of the benefits
+Hear to teach you all about this app, spamming app and more of the benefits